 God Did Something New in the Exodus

-The Lord changed the calendar to celebrate that His new work.
-For 400 years the Hebrews were enslaved and mistreated in Egypt.1 God (the Father, Son, and Spirit) saw the misery of the Jews and heard them crying out because of the cruelty they suffered.
+The Lord changed the calendar to celebrate His new work.
+For 400 years the Hebrews were enslaved and mistreated in Egypt.1 God (the Father, Son, and Spirit) saw the Jewish people’s misery and heard them crying out because of the cruelty they suffered.
 So the Lord announced that He was coming down to rescue them and to bring them into a good and spacious land.2

 The enslaved people in America asked God to rescue them just as as He did for the Jews.
 They prayed: “Do it again, Lord!”
-The Exodus was such a monumental change for the Hebrew people, such a new beginning, the Lord commemorated it by changing the calendar.
+The Exodus was such a monumental change for the Hebrew people, such a new beginning, God commemorated it by changing the calendar.

 The Lord Did Something New in Jesus’ Resurrection

 From creation’s beginning until Christ’s resurrection, God made the seventh day (Saturday) the Sabbath, for holy resting, acts of mercy, and public and private worship.5 From Jesus’ resurrection until the world’s end, the first day of the week (Sunday) is the Christian Sabbath, the Lord’s Day.6 Christians don’t celebrate Christ’s resurrection only on Easter Sunday.
 We celebrate Jesus’ resurrection every Sunday, all year long.
-Joseph Addison said that keeping Sunday special, worshiping and serving Jesus, clears away the rust of the previous week and begins the new week focusing on Christ, the Risen Son of God.
+Keeping Sunday special, worshiping and serving Jesus, clears away the rust of the previous week and begins the new week focusing on Christ, the Risen Son of God.

 Another Change: The Lord Gives New Birth

-Because we are born sinners and God’s enemies, we must be born again to become His sons and daughters.
+Because we are born sinners and God’s enemies, we must be born again to become His adopted sons and daughters.
 Becoming a Christian is not making a new start in life, it is receiving new life from God to start again with.
-Jesus said, “No one can see the kingdom of God unless they are born again.”7 Peter heralded, “Praise be to the God and Father of our Lord Jesus Christ!
+Christ said, “No one can see the kingdom of God unless they are born again.”7 Peter heralded, “Praise be to the God and Father of our Lord Jesus!
 In His great mercy He has given us new birth into a living hope through Christ’s resurrection from the dead.”8

 Daily Renewal: The Lord’s New Mercies and New Compassions Every Day

 Peter failed, like we all can.
 We all stumble and sin and offend God in many ways.14 But our failures never diminish Christ’s mercy.
-Jeremiah wrote, “Because of the Lord’s great love we are not consumed, for His compassions never fail.
+The Bible says, “Because of the Lord’s great love we are not consumed, for His compassions never fail.
 They are new every morning; great is your faithfulness.”15

 Paul put it this way—The saying is trustworthy, for: If we have died with Christ, we will also live with Him; if we endure, we will also reign with Him; if we deny Him [permanently], He also will deny us; if we are faithless, He remains faithful—for Jesus cannot deny Himself.
 (2 Timothy 2:11-13)

-Jesus warns us about permanently turning away from Him.
-But the last part says that even when we seem too weak to have any faith left, Christ remains faithful to us and will help us, for He cannot disown the people who are part of His family.
+Christ warns us about permanently turning away from Him.
+But the last part says that even when we seem too weak to have any faith left, Christ remains faithful to us and will help us, for He cannot disown people who are part of His spiritual family.
 The Lord will always carry out His promises to us.
 Praise Him!